b-davies/b-davies.github.io/publications.md

 ### In press

+Holdaway, S. and B. Davies. *In press*.
+Surface Stone Artifact Scatters, Settlement Patterns, and New Methods for Stone Artifact Analysis.
+Accepted to *Journal of Paleolithic Archaeology*.

 Romanowska, I., S. Crabtree, K. Harris, and B. Davies. *In press*.
 Agent-based modeling for archaeologists: A step-by-step guide for using agent-based modeling in archaeological research (Part I of III).
 Accepted to *Advances in Archaeological Practice*.

 Davies, B., Romanowska, I., Harris, K., and S. Crabtree, *In press*.
 Combining Geographic Information Systems and Agent-Based Models in Archaeology: A step-by-step guide for using agent-based modeling in archaeological research (Part II of III).
 Accepted to *Advances in Archaeological Practice*.